Top 10 article ideas for your

 4. Making a difference in the community: A good corporate citizen always gives back to the communities it serves, through donations and/or employees who volunteer for worthy causes.
 Publicize your charitable contributions — whether they are monetary or product related — in your customer newsletter.
 Also write articles about how your employees are actively volunteering in the community.
 Your customers will feel good knowing that they are doing business with a company that gives back to the communities it serves.

 6. Tips in your area of expertise: Readers love it when customer newsletters include helpful articles that give them free tips and advice.
 Undoubtedly, your company has worked hard to establish itself as a leading, respected company in its industry.
 There’s no better way to capitalize on this than to give your readers free tips and advice related to your area of expertise.
 For instance, a security company may want to publicize personal safety tips in its customer newsletter.
 A car dealer may want to give general vehicle maintenance tips in its marketing newsletter.
 A shipping company may want to give guidelines on how to safely package flammable materials.
 A financial planner may want to give free tips on how to save for your children’s college education.
-A general law firm may want to give tips in its customer newsletter on how to respond to a police officer’s questions if you’re pulled over for speeding.
+A personal injury law firm may want to give tips in its customer newsletter on what steps you should take if you are ever involved in an auto accident.
 These types of “tips” articles are usually the most-read stories in a customer or marketing newsletter.

 7. Product or service profile: In each issue of your newsletter, try profiling a different product or service that your company offers.
 Your customers are probably not aware of all the different products or services your company offers, so educating them about each one is a good way to cross-sell your products and services.
 Also, if you have a new product making its debut, you can use your newsletter to build excitement for the product and announce the new offering.